 - Reduce Your Speed Ride slower than you would during the day particularly on roads you don't know well.
 This will increase your chances of avoiding a hazard. - Increase Distance Distances are harder to judge at night.
-Your eyes rely upon shadows and light contrasts to determine how far away an object is and how fast it is coming.
-Open up a three-second following distance or more.
+Your eyes rely three-second fol lowing distance or more.
 And allow more distance to pass and be passed.